eduvpn/vpn-server-api/README.md

     {"ok":true}

-If the IPv4 or IPv6 address was invalid you will get an error.
+If the IPv4 address was invalid you will get an error.

-## Get Disabled Configurations (CCD)
+## Get Disabled Configurations

 Obtain a list of disabled CNs.
 Optionally you can use the query parameter `user_id` to filter the returned results and show only disabled CNs for a